cytomining/pycytominer/README.md

 - **Morphology features:** These are the quantified morphological features captured from microscopy images.
 Naming of these features is structured like this

-The feature naming scheme in Pycytominer follows a specific structure.
+These features follow a specific structure.

 - **Metadata features:** These feature names are prefixed with `Metadata_`, indicating that the data in these columns contain metadata information.